Stop Making Webapps

 How do we fix this?

-We must invent something: a new kind of browser, application-focused, that can host powerful software on multiple platforms with little or no installation overhead.
+We must invent something: a new kind of browser, application-focused, that can host powerful software on multiple systems with little or no installation overhead.
 Think JVM, except with a modern UI layer that supports touch screens and media devices, location services and bluetooth radios, accelerometers, push notifications, payments, and everything else we need to build the kinds of applications we want.
 This browser would not simply load pages and support scripting as an afterthought.
 It would load and run compiled code in a high performance, safe, cross-platform way.

 What languages should it support?
 What programming paradigms?
 I won’t pretend to know.
 Better minds than mine will need to collaborate on the specifics.

 I do know that we must design and build it ourselves, as a community, because the large tech companies won’t help.
 Whether as users or developers, Microsoft, Apple, and Google do not have our interests in mind.
-Each of them clings stubbornly to the idea that they can win market share by convincing developers to write solely for their platform.
+Each of them clings to the idea that they can win market share by convincing developers to write solely for their platform.
 Never mind that this war has been happening for 40 years, and it’s never going to end.
 Perhaps it is an inevitable byproduct of the free market system, but that’s a topic for another essay.

 I take no pleasure in reaching these conclusions.
 I learned iOS development the same year it became possible to write apps, and I still prefer it to anything else.
 If it were up to me, everyone would have an iPhone and a Mac and all I’d have to think about is Swift, plus whatever UI model is currently in fashion.
-But almost nobody can make a living selling software on only one platform, so this isn’t a commercially viable plan.
+But few can make a living selling software on only one platform, so this isn’t a commercially viable plan.

-It’s been more than 30 years since the World Wide Web became a household product, and I have no problem with the continued development of web browsers and web sites that fulfill the browser’s original mission of document distribution.
+It’s been more than 30 years since the World Wide Web became a household service, and I have no problem with the continued development of web browsers and web sites that fulfill the browser’s original mission of document distribution.